\\\ Pet Travel

 Older dogs can benefit by being taken around on cargo frames and huts if their walking is getting severely limited.

 There are many solutions available to moving about with your pet by cycle safely.
-Pawshut is just one of several suppliers who have a range of bolt-on huts and crates designed to keep your pet cargo dry and safe whilst enjoying being moved from location to location and ideal for longer journeys.
+There is a surprisingly large range available of bolt-on huts and crates designed to keep your pet cargo dry and safe whilst enjoying being moved from location to location and ideal for longer journeys.

 \\\ Cat Travel

-When buying a crate consider if you will be using it for European and global sea crossings and air travel, as these operators require certain approved crates to be used for your pet transportation.
-Your kitten or cat may not be allowed to travel if not travelling in the approved crate.
+When buying a carrier or crate consider if you will be using it for European and global sea crossings and air travel, as these operators require certain approved crates and not soft carriers to be used for your pet transportation.
+Your kitten or cat may not be allowed to travel if it isn’t travelling in the approved crate.

 - Cats do not like being removed from familiar surroundings and can become distressed.